Rugby World Cup 2011: England's troubles on and off the pitch

 29 September: After a 67-3 win over Romania, kicking coach Dave Alred and fitness specialist Paul Stridgeon are suspended for the game against Scotland.
 The pair were found to have switched the ball Jonny Wilkinson was due to kick with without asking the permission of referee Romain Poite.

 Johnson says: "It's unfortunate that we have had to take this action but ultimately there was a breach of the laws of the game."

-2 October: Johnson reprimands three players for making inappropriate comments to a female hotel worker.
+2 October: Johnson for making inappropriate comments to a female hotel worker.
 James Haskell, Hartley and Ashton were made to formally apologise.

 Johnson says: "If you leave yourself open for these headlines to be written, it drags us all into it and that is what makes me particularly angry."